darkMaster549/b1/README.md

 - `--encryptstrings` – encrypts all strings in the output.
 - `--controlflowflattening` – flattens control flow for simple obfuscation hardening.
 - `--debug` – enables debugging tools to help diagnose errors.
-- `--luau` – converts luau syntax into normal lua to feed into compiler
+- `--luau` – converts luau syntax into normal lua to feed into compile

-## Requirements
-For Zartha to function you must have Lua 5.1 installed.

-> [!IMPORTANT]
-> This obfuscator is still work in progress.
-Bugs should be expected.